nire0510/imagenie/README.md

 * **`export()`** - Opens new browser tabs, one per input image, which display the image after applying formatting.
 * **`ready()`** - This methods acts like a promise, which expects 2 methods: a success callback in case all input images loaded successfully and an error callback in case at least one of the images failed to load.
   This methods becomes handy especially when loading images from external source and not using an existing image element.
+  You can also use it just as an image preloader!
   ```javascript
     var ig = new Imagenie('../images/myImage.png', 'anotherImage.jpg');